-My preschool struggles with counting to 10.
-Those upper numbers just cannot seem to go in order!
-She also does not yet recognize the numerals, and cannot quite comprehend 1-to-1 correspondence.
+My preschooler struggled with counting to 10.
+Those upper numbers just could not seem to go in order!
+She also did not yet recognize the numerals, and could not quite comprehend 1-to-1 correspondence.
 But, she loves hands-on fun, so I decided to make her activity mats for counting with gold coins to practice number concepts.

 In our activity mats, the gold coins are in a pot at the end of the rainbow.
 Two little leprechaun friends are on the other side of the rainbow.
 My daughter loves rainbows, and she loves the shiny coins we found!